uab-cgds-worthey/quac/docs/CONTRIBUTING.md

 # Contributing Guidelines

-:grin: :tada: Thank you for taking the time to contribute! :grin: :tada:
+😁 🎉 Thank you for taking the time to contribute! 😁 🎉

 The following is a set of guidelines for contributing to QuaC.